 A rough estimate shows that, at normal reading distance (30 cm), these patterns have around 4.5° extent and 0.5° centre-to-centre letter distance and are thus expected to undergo crowding.
+Jurin's observation that segmentation helps in the recognition reminds us of the end-of the-word effect explained above and the importance of separators.
+Yet unlike in crowding, all the numerals in the strings are unambiguous and the difficulty is rather one of perceiving their correct number.
+Yildirm, Coates & Sayim (2019) have called that phenomenon redundancy masking, which they argue is related to, but not the same as crowding.
+Note also the use of separators (Shaw, 1969; Estes & Wolford, 1971).

 A second example in the treatise refers to a clock face: